Signal reflection

 In telecommunications, signal reflection happens when a signal is transmitted along a transmission medium (such as a copper cable or an optical fiber) and part of it is reflected back toward the source instead of reaching the end.
 This reflection is caused by imperfections or physical variations in the cable (such as abrupt changes in its geometry) that lead to impedance mismatches.
 These mismatches disrupt the signal and cause some of it to bounce back.
-In radio frequency (RF) systems, this is typically measured using the voltage standing wave ratio (VSWR), with device called a VSWR bridge.
+In radio frequency (RF) systems, this is typically measured using the voltage standing wave ratio (VSWR), with a device called a VSWR bridge.
 The amount of reflected energy depends on the degree of impedance mismatch and is mathematically described by the reflection coefficient.

 Because the principles are the same, this concept is perhaps easiest to understand when considering an optical fiber.
 Imperfections in the glass create mirrors that reflect the light back along the fiber.

 Impedance discontinuities cause attenuation, attenuation distortion, standing waves, ringing and other effects because a portion of a transmitted signal will be reflected back to the transmitting device rather than continuing to the receiver, much like an echo.
 This effect is compounded if multiple discontinuities cause additional portions of the remaining signal to be reflected back to the transmitter.
 This is a fundamental problem with the daisy chain method of connecting electronic components.

 When a returning reflection strikes another discontinuity, some of the signal rebounds in the original signal direction, creating multiple echo effects.
 These forward echoes strike the receiver at different intervals making it difficult for the receiver to accurately detect data values on the signal.
 The effects can resemble those of jitter.